Updated on December 5th, 2022

 Want to see more of London?
 Check out my One Day London Itinerary – 1 walk, 22 amazing attractions & 21 Fantastic Things to do at London Bridge.

-However, in the upcoming months, there are plenty of reasons to add a Hampton Court day trip to your pre-Christmas plans.
-For example, it would be a spectacular location to don your skates & show off your prowess/falling skills at the ice rink.
-It is open now for bookings between 19th November & 3rd January.
+There are always plenty of reasons to add a Hampton Court day trip to your London plans.
+For example, it would be a spectacular location to don your skates & show off your prowess/falling skills at the ice rink during the winter months.
 Book your tickets HERE.
-Also, they have an upcoming Festive Fayre, billed as a food-lovers wonderland over 2 weekends in December.
+Also, they have a Festive Fayre before Christmas, billed as a food-lovers wonderland over 2 weekends in December.
 Your general Hampton Court ticket includes admission but book ahead to ensure you can visit on these dates.
+For all the information about what’s coming up at Hampton Court click THIS LINK.

 How to get to Hampton Court Palace